devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 ![Edit user dialog](editUserDialog.png)

-Now when you run the test it will fail when it checks to see if the user's name was updated instead of when we tried to enter the new user name.
+Now when you run the test it will fail when it checks to see if the user's name was updated instead of when we tried to enter the new username.

 ![alt text](readNameTestFailure.png)